uktrade/streamlit-gov-uk-components/README.md

 3. Bump the version inside `setup.py`

-4. Commit with a Conventional Commit message, and tag the commit
+4. Commit with a Conventional Commit message with the bumped version, tag the commit with the bumped version, and push to GitHub.

    ```bash
    git add setup.py